hammlab/Crowd-ML/README.md

 ![Crowd-ML concept figure](schematic1-5.jpg "Crowd-ML concept")

 The library allows devices (Android, iOS, and python clients) to learn a common classifier/regression model with differential privacy, by solving the distributed ERM problem: min_w f(w) = 1/M sum_{i=1}^M f_i(w), where f_i(w) = 1/n sum_j l(h_w(x_{ij}), y_{ij}).
 The library implements private distributed synchronous risk minimization based on [**Hamm'15**], using [Google Firebase](https://firebase.google.com/) as a simple and robust syncrhonization method.
-(The idea has also been featured in [Gigaom] (https://gigaom.com/2015/01/22/researchers-show-a-machine-learning-network-for-connected-devices/).)
+This idea was featured in [Gigaom] (https://gigaom.com/2015/01/22/researchers-show-a-machine-learning-network-for-connected-devices/).

 Choosing the type and amount of noise to guarantee differential privacy is left to the library user; the type and the amount depend on model assumptions.
-Please see [Chaudhuri'11], [Rajkumar'12], [Song'13], [Bassily'14].
+Please see [Chaudhuri'11], [Rajkumar'12], [Song'13], [Bassily'14], [Hamm'16].
 If noise is not used, this library can also serve as a crowd-based, parallel/distributed optimization framework [Tsitsiklis'84], [Agarwal'11], [Dekel'11].

 ### Features